Exchange-dominated frequency shift of spin-wave nonreciprocal dispersion relation in planar magnetic multilayers: Theoretical model

 \subsection{Frequency Shift Dynamic Matrix (FSDM)}

 The frequency-shift dynamic matrix (FSDM) $\mathbbm{W}$ is an operator whose eigenvalues correspond to the frequency shift $\Delta\omega$, while its eigenvectors are the counterpropagating spin-wave oscillation modes $\tilde{\mathbbm{m}}[\pm\mathbf{k}]$.
-The explicit form of $\mathbbm{W}$ and the derivation of its associated eigenvalue problem are presented in the Supplementary Material.
+The explicit form of $\mathbbm{W}$ and the derivation of its associated eigenvalue problem are presented in the SM Section I\cite{suplementario}.
 For completeness, we summarize here the key expressions.
 Accordingly, the eigenvalue equation defining the FSDM reads {}

 which constitutes a nonlinear eigenvalue problem, since the operator $\mathbbm{W}$ depends explicitly on the spin-wave eigenmodes $\tilde{\mathbbm{m}}$.
 Similar nonlinear eigenvalue problems are well known in other branches of physics, such as nonlinear optics and nonlinear quantum mechanics, where they are typically solved using self-consistent methods \cite{ClaesMeerbergen2023,QuantumMechanics_Feng_2011}.
 Our goal is not to solve Eq.~\eqref{eq:Wposi} explicitly, but to use the structure of $\mathbbm{W}$, to disentangle and quantify the respective roles of dipolar, interlayer and intralayer exchange (again, only the decomposition of the isotropic exchange), and uniaxial anisotropy interactions in the frequency shift of nonreciprocal spin-wave dispersion relations.
+Accordingly, the FSDM can be expressed as